ent3m/MulticastFunc/README.md

 T[]? results = multicastFunc?.Invoke();
 ```

-Use as a backing field for event:
+Use as a backing field for events:
 ```csharp
 public event Func<string> EventHappened
 {